 As we last advised we attended the Swan Hill Rural Field day.
 Very interesting with load of farm machinery indicative to the area.
 Things such as mechanical pruners for the vines we had never seen before!
 I had my shoes cleaned twice to demonstrate a leather cleaner and we bought stain remover spray, tried wonderful strawberries, could buy yabbie burgers and we could view much of the craft work in the community hall.
-All in all a very interesting day!
+All in all a very int

 Whilst in Swan Hill we visited the BIG COD and the Burke and Wills tree.
 This tree was purported to have been planted at the beginning of the fateful expedition of these two well known Australian explorers.
 It is now listed as the largest one of its type in Victoria and of historical significance.